Introduction to the Panther Chameleon

 The Chameleon Academy supplementation schedule relies on 1) the presence of UVB in the strength of between UV Index 2 to 3 for D3 conversion and 2) a rich gutload of feeder insects.

 The Chameleon Academy Supplementation Routine relies heavily on the chameleon producing its own Vitamin D3 from UVB exposure.
 This uses the natural body mechanisms designed for this purpose.
 This is highly desirable as vitamin D3 is fat soluble and can be overdosed and can cause serious health issues.
 Going through the natural process has a natural cut off where the body will stop producing D3 when it has enough.
 It maintains optimal levels in a way that we have no possible way of replicating.
 With sufficient UVB, dietary D3 may be removed from the regimen.
-Until more information is known, I am recommending two dustings a month of Repashy Calcium Plus LoD with that moderate amount of D3 as an insurance policy.
-I look forward to being able to remove that recommendation!
+There is another wrinkle to this as vitamin A and vitamin D3 seem to have an antagonistic relationship.
+Thus we do use dietary vitamin D3 along with preformed vitamin A. For a while, I would say that the D3 in the twice-monthly supplements would be a “top off” for vitamin D3.
+I am going away from this because we are giving sufficient UVB and there should be no reason for a “top off” and if we did do that it would make sense to give small amounts every day as that is what their body expects.

 The Pre-Requisite of Gutloaded Feeders